 Persons who violate the Oakland Campaign Reform Act are subject to criminal, civil, administrative, and other penalties.
-Note: A copy of the Public Ethics Commission's Complaint Procedures and Complaint Forms are available from the Commission and posted on its website.
+Note: A copy of the Public Ethics Commission's Mediation and Complaint Procedures, and Complaint Forms, are posted on its website and can be requested by contacting Commission staff.